 Curricular information is subject to change.Open All

-If you are interested in physics and mathematics, and think you might like to teach these subjects at post-primary level, then this course may be for you.
-It’s designed so that from the start, you study physics and mathematics, along with education, in an integrated manner.
-In third year, you’ll gain teaching experience by completing placements (which we ﬁnd for you) in a post-primary school and as a third-level tutor.
+If you are interested in Physics and Mathematics, and think you might like to teach these subjects at post-primary level, then this degree subject may be for you.
+It’s designed so that you study physics, mathematics and education in an integrated manner.
+Throughout the degree subject you will gain teaching experience through structured educational placements.

 After graduating with their BSc, students proceed to the MSc in Mathematics & Science Education.